Tondeptrai23/IntroAI/README.md

 ## Run the Project

-To run the project, you need to have Python 3 installed on your machine.
+To run the project, you need to have Python 3 and `pip` installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).

 ### Install Dependencies